djvill/APLS/doc/how-to-use/view-transcript.md

 Individual <span class="apls-page">Transcript</span> pages have two sections, plus some elements that stay in the same place as you scroll down the page.
 This is highlighted in the following image, which displays the top of the <span class="apls-page">Transcript</span> page for `CB01interview3.eaf`:

-{% include screengrab.html src="transcript/overview.png" %}
+{% include screengrab.html src="transcript/overview.png" layout=true %}

 - The <span class="keyterm">transcript body</span> (highlighted in **red**{:.hl-1} above), which continues all the way down the page.
 This is where you can...
   - [Read](#reading-the-transcript) the transcript